Updated: Jul 31, 2022

 Christmas has just gone past and so the season for being merry, the family gatherings and the forgiving time.
-What is FORGIVE? and why or how can we forgive on what basis or assumptions? furthermore can forgive be an act of self redemption? or it feels more like an easy way out to try to FORGET instead?
+What is FORGIVE? and why or how can we forgive on what basis or assumptions? furthermore, can forgive be an act of self-redemption? or it feels more like an uncomplicated way out to try to FORGET instead?

-The rush to cut off unwanted feelings, painful memories, to sweep under the carpet loss and suffering, as if it will all be forgiven it will be forgotten too.
-This attempt to short cut the process of trauma hurrying towards the forgiveness it becomes a tool of avoidance, it becomes the reason for why the pain has consciously gone only to sidestep mourning, anger, hurtful feeling and self exploration.
+The rush to cut off unwanted feelings, painful memories, to sweep under the carpet loss and suffering, it will be forgotten too.
+This attempt to short cut the process of trauma hurrying towards the forgiveness it becomes a tool of avoidance, it becomes the reason for why the pain has consciously gone only to sidestep mourning, anger, hurtful feeling and self-exploration.

 Therapy can help to appreciate those complexity, to find those lost parts of ourselves, to listen to those mixed feelings trauma has embedded within it.
 Forgiveness is a process, an important personal emotional experience, can only you decide how to access, it to process at your own pace when and how to reach a closure.

 Counselling for Anxiety, Depression, Trauma, Narcissistic Abuse,